Plein soleil

 Neither the subject of Plein soleil, nor its particular arguments about the blindness of wealth, the rigidity of inequality, and the corruption of greed are particularly unique, although they’re made vivid through an exciting story with memorable acting and a fitting surprise at the end.
 What distinguishes the movie is the inspired subtlety of its mise-en-scène, how the external world reflects and amplifies the inner drama, like the odd turn to darkness that reifies the blindness that Tom and Philippe so flippantly try out.
 Everyone knows that the artificial settings in a movie like The Cabinet of Dr. Caligari express its protagonist’s distorted point of view, but in Plein soleil the world looks so natural that it’s easy to miss the artifice that welds it to the drama.

-The most brazen example of this strange concordance between outer world and inner states occurs at Philippe’s murder.
+This strange concordance between outer world and inner states is most visible at Philippe’s murder.
 The sea is calm until Tom stabs Philippe in the heart, whereupon the wind picks up and waves throw the boat into chaos.
-The jovial conversation turns to a frenzied effort to dispose of the body, and the weather changes accordingly.
+Jovial conversation turns into the frenzied work of sinking the body, and the weather changes accordingly.
 Like the switch to darkness back in Rome, it’s a fitting coincidence that externalizes the turmoil Tom must feel as he kills his friend.

 At the second murder, Freddy’s limp body is reflected in a plucked chicken that flops on the floor beside him.
 More interesting though is the light melody that arises suddenly as Tom looks outside to see schoolchildren playing.
 Again the outer world comments on the inner drama, reminding Tom of the innocence he’s left behind forever.

-From the first murder until Tom’s moment of triumph near the end, we usually see him in some form of action: preparing his next step, covering his tracks, working to get rid of Freddy or to win Marge.
+From the first murder until Tom’s final moment of triumph, we usually see him in some form of action: preparing his next step, covering his tracks, working to get rid of Freddy or to win Marge.
 In Naples, however, when Marge writes to Philippe, Tom has nothing to do.
-As he walks aimlessly through a fishmarket, dead sea creatures of ever increasing grotesquery stare back at him, culminating in the monstrous faces of stingrays and a chopped fish head – filling the vacuum in his activity like demons from a medieval painting tormenting an idle sinner, reminding Tom of another dead creature he left under the sea.
+As he walks aimlessly through a fishmarket, dead sea creatures of increasing grotesquery stare back at him, culminating in the monstrous faces of stingrays and a chopped fish head.
+These freakish life-forms fill the empty minutes like demons from a medieval painting tormenting an idle sinner, reminding Tom of another dead creature he left under the sea.
 Punctuating the scene is a large iron scale, a symbol of justice.

 Not only do the settings themselves reflect what’s going on underneath, but the confusion of settings as Tom shuttles from one place to another reflects his insecurity while he runs just a step or two ahead of the law.
 After killing Philippe he goes from Mongibello to Rome to Mongibello to Naples to Rome to Mongibello to Rome to Mongibello.
 Even within Rome he changes lodgings three times, from the Albergo Paradiso to Hotel Excelsior to an apartment on Via Savoia and back to the Paradiso.
 All this geographic instability mirrors his own instability as he switches back and forth from one persona to the other, between Tom and Philippe.